Sequence ViewsSequence ViewsViews

 // refers to elements of the vector

-// however, t.his is still problematic:
+// however, this is still problematic:

-auto s = samples(vector<int>{1,2,3,4}, 2);
+auto s = random_subrange(std::vector<int>{1,2,3,4});

 // 's' is dangling - vector object already destroyed!